Is therapy right for me?

 Is therapy confidential?

-between a client and psychotherapist.
+between a patient and psychotherapist.
 No information is disclosed without

 prior written permission from the client.